bajamircea/bajamircea.github.io/_posts/2023-03-21-regular-wannabes.markdown

   copy, you change the copy, but then it's still equal to the original (because they are views to the same data)
 - Then the standard relaxed the requirements further where the `std::regular` concept does not require order.
-E.g. C++ iterators
+E.g. C++ iterators; note though they could have had order, it's just that order for two iterators would reflect the location in memory, not in the sequence (think pointers to nodes in a linked list), and some would find that confusing.
 - And then further relaxed for `std::semiregular` to not even have equality
 - vtable interface based types that use `clone` methods to copy, with their own issues around comparisons